polywrap/documentation/docs/uniswapv2/queries/trade.md

 ### bestTradeExactIn

-_Given a list of pairs, a fixed amount in, and token amount out, this method_ _returns the best maxNumResults trades that swap an input token amount to an_ _output token, making at most maxHops hops.
+_Given a list of pairs, a fixed amount in, and token out, this method_ _returns the best maxNumResults trades that swap an input token amount to an_ _output token, making at most maxHops hops.
 The returned trades are sorted by_ _output amount, in decreasing order, and all share the given input amount._